The Mari Lwyd

 Our primary source of information regarding Santa’s reindeer is the 1823 Clement Clarke Moore poem A Visit from St. Nicholas (aka ‘Twas the Night Before Christmas).
 As one of the most influential cultural artifacts regarding Santa Claus, the poem tells us that Santa’s sleigh is pulled through the air by eight reindeer.
 Rudolph, the red-nosed reindeer, is optionally added to the front of the team based on the Robert Lewis May 1939 story.

-Reindeer are a species of deer native to the northernmost regions of the planet.
-As an Arctic and sub-Arctic animal they are well-suited to assist Santa at the frigid North Pole even though they are not naturally found at the pole.
-Reindeer (or caribou as they are known in North America) graze primarily on lichen which is found a bit south of the North Pole.
-Their ability to see ultraviolet light, an ability beyond our human visual spectrum, allow reindeer to spot food, predators, and mates more easily amongst the highly reflective snow.
+Reindeer are a species of deer and, as an Arctic and sub-Arctic animal, they are well-suited to assist Santa at the frigid North Pole (even though they are not naturally found at the pole).
+They graze primarily on lichen which is found a bit south of the North Pole.
+Their ability to see ultraviolet light, an ability shared with other deer, allow reindeer to spot food, predators, and mates more easily amongst the highly reflective snow.

 Christmas greeting card from 1921 featuring Santa and his flying antlered reindeer.

 In pop-culture Santa’s reindeer are almost always depicted as having antlers.
 Both male and female reindeer grow, shed, and regrow their antlers.
-Male reindeer shed their antlers around November, female reindeer in late May.
-Given this time frame, all of Santa’s antlered reindeer must be female.
+Male reindeer shed their antlers around November once mating season has ended but female reindeer keep their antlers until late May (giving expecting reindeer mothers the ability to defend food sources throughout the winter).
+That said, castrated male reindeer will retain their antlers February or March.
+Therefore all of Santa’s reindeer are either females or castrated males.

-As for Rudolph, who would confusingly be a female reindeer with a male name, his/her red nose could be attributed to the reindeer nasal system which contains nasoturbinal bones.
+As for Rudolph, who could confusingly be a female reindeer with a male name, his/her red nose could be attributed to the reindeer nasal system which contains nasoturbinal bones.
 This system of curled bones increases the surface area with thin tissue inside reindeer noses which helps to warm air on the way in and recapture moisture when breathing out.
 It may not be glowing red, but for ordinary reindeer their noses are an evolutionary feature that enable them to live in harsh winter conditions.

 The Amanita muscaria, aka the Fly Agaric mushroom, is the iconic mushroom featured throughout pop culture, which is native to Northern Europe.